Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Scanning Tunneling Microscopy

-In Fig.~\ref{Fig4}(b), we present a constant-current image of cold-cleaved La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$ ($x$ = 0.30), obtained with a Cr tip.
-The cleavage occurs primarily between La/SrO buffer planes, as deduced from X-ray photoelectron spectroscopy (XPS),~\cite{Loviat_Nanotech_2007} and complemented by other STM studies that consistently found step edge heights to be integer multiples of the half-unit cell ($c$/2).~\cite{Ronnow_Nat_2006, Loviat_Nanotech_2007, Massee_NatPhys_2011} Here, several terraces are evident over a 30 nm $\times$ 30 nm area, and we instead observe their heights to alternate $\sim$14$\%$ above and below the mean value $c$/2 (line cut in Fig.~\ref{Fig4}(c)).
-These apparent height modulations reflect the expected layered AF texture, confirming the out-of-plane spin resolution of our Cr tips and providing nanoscale corroboration of transport and neutron diffraction results.~\cite{Li_PRB_1999, Mitchell_JAP_1999}
+In Fig.~\ref{Fig5}(a), we present a constant-current image of cold-cleaved La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$, obtained with a Cr tip at 6.5 K.~\footnote{The Cr tips used in Figs.~\ref{Fig3},~\ref{Fig5} were the top halves of rods etched at 10 V for $\sim$7 minutes, then at 3 V until the drop-off.
+These tips were rinsed in deionized water post-etching, but were not SEM-imaged, to avoid possible contamination.} We make two remarks.
+First, due to inferred in-plane screening, STM does not resolve atomic-scale features on the surface of La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$, save for occasional nanometer-sized patches of square lattice corrugations ascribed to trapped polarons.~\cite{Ronnow_Nat_2006, Santis_JSNM_2007} It has also been suggested that mobile oxygen defects obscure atomic-resolution tunneling in the layered manganites.~\cite{Bryant_NatComm_2011} Second, the cleavage is expected to occur between La/SrO buffer planes (Fig.~\ref{Fig4}(a)), as deduced from X-ray photoelectron spectroscopy,~\cite{Loviat_Nanotech_2007} and complemented by other non-spin-polarized STM studies that consistently found step edge heights to be integer multiples of the half-unit cell ($c$/2).~\cite{Ronnow_Nat_2006, Loviat_Nanotech_2007, Massee_NatPhys_2011} Here, multiple terraces are evident over a 60 nm $\times$ 60 nm area, and we instead observe small variations in their height differences.

-Due to inferred in-plane screening, STM does not resolve atomic-scale features on the surface of La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$, save for occasional nanometer-sized patches of square lattice corrugations ascribed to trapped polarons.~\cite{Ronnow_Nat_2006, Santis_JSNM_2007} It has also been suggested that mobile oxygen defects obscure atomic-resolution tunneling in the layered manganites.~\cite{Bryant_NatComm_2011} To demonstrate the spatial resolution capabilities of our Cr tips, we turn instead to the archetypical cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$, where STM on cleaved BiO planes is well established.
-Fig.~\ref{Fig4}(d) shows a 5 nm $\times$ 5 nm topographic image of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ taken with a Cr tip at 7 K. Both the unit cell and the structural supermodulation distortion can be seen.
+To assess whether these apparent height variations could originate from spin-polarized tunneling, we performed statistical inference with a Gaussian mixture model (GMM), commonly employed in clustering applications.~\cite{Murphy_ML_2012} The model assumes there are $k$ (= 10) underlying terraces, indexed by $j$, each occupying a fraction $\phi_j$ of the field of view.
+Within each terrace, the heights are Gaussian-distributed with mean $\mu_j$ and standard deviation $\sigma_j$.
+The objective is to find values of $\phi_j$, $\mu_j$, and $\sigma_j$ that maximize the (logarithm of the) probability for which the GMM can instantiate the actual data (see supplementary material).
+This problem can be solved iteratively through the expectation-maximization algorithm.~\cite{Dempster_JRSS_1977} We note the general utility of the GMM approach for STM identification of irregular terrace boundaries by optimization, rather than manual assignment.